Dr. John Yiamouyiannis,

 In 1995, the British Dental Association published a critical summary of his activities .

 In August 2000, the water district that serves Yiamouyiannis's home community (Delaware, Ohio) approved fluoridation.
 A few months later, the Columbus Dispatch reported that he had died "after a long and noble fight with cancer."
 However, a subsequent report by Peter Barry Chowka indicates that Yiamouyiannis's death was probably hastened by neglect.
 In September 1999, Yiamouyiannis described to Chowka that about a year earlier, he had begun having bloody stools and went to several Mexican cancer clinics where he was diagnosed with rectal cancer, treated with "IV drips of laetrile, vitamin C, and a whole bunch of other stuff," and advised to have surgery and chemotherapy.
 However, he decided to reject conventional therapy and treat himself with what he considered to be nontoxic approaches .
 The prognosis for colorectal cancer depends upon its location at the time it is discovered .
-If there is no spread beyond the colon wall, the 5-year survival rates with treatment are about 95% for "Duke Stage 1" and 75% for "Duke Stage 2."
-It would be interesting to know whether Yiamouyannis's antipathy for standard medical care was indirectly responsible for his death.
+If Yiamouyiannis's cancer had not spread beyond his colon at the time it was discovered, the 5-year survival rates with treatment were about 95% for "Duke Stage 1" and 75% for "Duke Stage 2."
+It would be interesting to know whether his antipathy for standard medical care was indirectly responsible for his death.

 - Yiamouyiannis J. Fluoride: The Aging Factor.
 Delaware, OH: Health Action Press, 1983, 1986.